CMC-QCL/mentor-handbook/handbook_19.md

 - Provide a completed recommendation form by a faculty member in the department for any course you plan to tutor/mentor.
 - Attend orientation/training session prior to beginning work.

 ## To get paid:

-- If this is your first on-campus job, you will need to complete employment paperwork
+If this is your first on-campus job, you will need to complete employment paperwork
-- For International students, please check with International Office first if this is your first time working
+> For International students, please check with International Place first, if this is your first time working

 - Mentors are paid for their scheduled shifts or one-on-one hours coverage.
-- Mentors are paid at the rate of $...., and $... for overtime
+	- Mentors are paid at the rate of 13 - 15 dollars per hour based on experience.
-- As a mentor you should record your working hours and keep your timesheet up to date as per Claremont Mckenna College Hourly payroll schedule.
+	- Mentors are allowed to work less than 20 hours/week.
+	- Schedule is to be determined by mentor/tutor and student.

 ## QCL Mentor Job Description
-- *Brief Description of Duties*
+- **Brief Description of Duties**
-QCL tutors are expected to provide individual tutoring and outreach for those who are wanting to enhance their quantitative and computational skills.
-QCL tutors work with students to provide academic tutoring, facilitate quantitative and computational skills’ development and introduce students to academic support services.
-Tutors will meet with their peers at QCL premise.
-Topics covered including but not limited to Economics, Computer Science, Mathematics and Statistics.
-Mentor Job Description
-(Handshake)
+	- Attend all QCL mentor meetings and trainings.
+	- Provide course-specific and tools-based academic support to students through walk-in sessions, 1-1 meetings, and small groups on a short-term and/or regular basis.
+	- Help with homework assignments, preparation for examinations, practice activities (ex. problem sets in mathematics, programming exercises, etc.).
+	- Follow-up with the mentees and report progress to the Director.
+	- Facilitate active learning by allowing the student/mentee to determine the content and pace of the tutoring session.
+	- Conduct QCL-affiliated study group session as organized by the instructor and/or QCL staff.
+	- Maintain regular and accurate records of tutoring sessions through online reservation system provided by the QCL.
+	- Maintain strict confidentiality regarding all student information, except as required for reporting purposes to the administrative assistant of the QCL.
+	- Submit payroll timesheets through Kronos following the payroll schedule.
+	- Report any problems to the administrative assistant of the QCL immediately.

 ## Head Mentor Job Description
 **(Matt and Jack: please add head mentor’s responsibilities here)**